-BENEFIT TO HUMANS: Rhinos are one of the Big Five wild animals and are very important in attracting tourists to countries like South Africa.
+important in attracting tourists to countries like South Africa.
 Unfortunately, they are poached for their horns.
 Because there are only 17 500 White Rhinos and about 4 200 Black Rhinos left, we say that they are an endangered species.

-What do we mean by "endangered species?Why do humans kill rhinos?
+Why do humans kill rhinos?